ashuppal/ashuppal.github.io/PracticeTerminal.md

 mv : Move - ie. Move a file or directory (can also be used to rename). rm : Remove - ie. Delete a file.

+ Learning to use terminal is important as you can type commands, manipulate files, execute programs, and open documents and allow us to accomplish and automate tasks on a computer without the use of a graphical user interface.